 During the forthcoming bundled payment rebasing process, we hope that CMS will consider both the positive and negative impacts of the recent changes in ESA utilization.
 We want to ensure that CMS rebasing does not drive practice patterns further in the direction of increased transfusions to the detriment of patient outcomes.
+Instead of solely focusing on ESAs, we urge CMS look at the system as a whole.
 CMS must also work quickly to return a blood hemoglobin lower limit or other appropriate anemia management measure to the QIP.
 While we understand the reasoning to incentivize reduced use of ESAs in the QIP, we call on CMS to instead incentivize proper anemia management.
 Overprescribing ESAs before the bundled payment system posed significant harm to patients, but it is essential not to discount the adverse effects of under-prescribing these necessary anemia management medications.